meta-llama/llama-stack/rfcs/RFC-0004-triage-role.md

 ## Nomination Process for Triage-role
 The process for nomination for the triage role should be simple and at the discretion of the maintainers.

+## Location of Triage List
+The list of chosen triage members will be publicly maintained in the `llama-stack` repository under `./github/TRIAGERS.md` and updated based on the nomination process described above.

 ## Thank you

 Thank you in advance for your feedback and support and we look forward to collaborating on this great project!